A printable checklist to leaving work behind for a few precious weeks (or months!).

 “Here in Washington, you need to get on a day care waitlist during pregnancy if you can," the mom of two says.
 “I thought that sounded nuts when I was pregnant, but it's true."

 While you're pregnant, space out your visits to day care centers (my husband and I toured one a month) to avoid overwhelm.
 And then when you're on maternity leave, “you need to work those waitlists like a job and network," Pickler says.
+Before your maternity leave, work with your employer to schedule these visits.

 “Those things are not really run in order and can be kind of a racket—the order of admission is totally up to the staff.
 I would go on tours to meet as many members of the staff as I could and check in regularly with the director.
 I made sure they knew I would be an involved parent and would bring them a deposit check the moment they had an opening."